 Dams, levees, and related facilities are a vital part of the Nation’s infrastructure, providing a wide range of economic, environmental, and social benefits through the delivery of critical water retention and control services.
 Therefore, incidents involving Dams Sector assets could result in severe economic losses, loss of life, and reduced public confidence in industry and government’s ability to provide essential services.
 Dam owners can enhance the overall resilience of their facilities through the development of a crisis management program inclusive of plans to guide emergency response, crisis communications, rapid restoration, and continuity of operations.

-The Cybersecurity and Infrastructure Security Agency (CISA), which serves as the Dams Sector Risk Management Agency, developed the Dams Sector Crisis Management Suite to help owners and operators to understand the principles of crisis management and build a crisis management program.
+The Cybersecurity and Infrastructure Security Agency (CISA), which serves as the Dams Sector Risk Management Agency, developed the Dams Sector Crisis Management Suite (pdf, 307KB) to help owners and operators to understand the principles of crisis management and build a crisis management program.
 The suite includes educational materials, planning templates, and exercise support to test the plans included in the program.

 What is Crisis Management?